danielanywhere/BankCore/README.md

 - **BankWEB**.
   - Add and integrate controllers and controls as more features are available.
 - **BankWPF**.
-  - The BankWPF project has not yet been templated, so create the basic Excel templates.
+  - The BankWPF project has not yet been templated.
+The basic Excel templates need to be created.